Full Service Season

 The legendary AMC hut “croo” or caretakers are available to assist you with trip planning, trail information, and weather reports while our Hut Naturalist offers daily programs about the local flora and fauna, geology, and hut history before and after dinner in full-service season.

 Cold running water is available in the washrooms.
-Blankets and pillows will no longer be provided.
+Blankets and pillows will no longer be provided but sleeping bag, pillows, and gear rentals are available through Effortless Adventures.
 Dinner and breakfast are included with your stay.
 Breakfast is served family-style at 7 a.m. sharp and includes eggs with pancakes or a baked good, plus hot cereal, fruit, and breakfast meat, such as bacon or sausage, with coffee, cocoa, or tea.
 Dinner is served family-style at 6 p.m. sharp and includes fresh bread, soup, salad, a hearty entrée, and dessert.
 Please notify AMC Contact Service Center if you have food allergies or other dietary restrictions.
 Bring your own lunch – otherwise soup and baked goods are available for purchase from 10am to 5pm during the day.
 Please carry in/carry out all personal trash and recyclables, in accordance with Leave No Trace protocol.

 AMC’s Hiker Shuttle connects the Highland Center, Pinkham Notch Visitor Center, and the towns of Lincoln and Gorham with major trails to the huts, allowing hikers to start and end their trip at different points.
 The stop in the town of Lincoln is coordinated with Concord Coach bus service.
 Hiker Shuttle runs daily for most of the full-service hut season, from early June to mid-September.
 The shuttle operates on weekends only from mid-September to mid-October.
 Reservations are strongly recommended.